 Work on the integration of the EMBL-EBI site completely into the EGI Federated Cloud continues with the integration of accounting, information services, and with AppDB for virtual machine integration continuing.

-However, current security concerns include:
+There are, however, current security concerns which include:

 Nova API v2.1, which is the default in Liberty, no longer allows granular authorization within a project.
 So in effect users within the same project are not protected from each other.
 EGI has suggested forking Nova with new code as a work around in the short term, but the Openstack developers are not keen to implement this, so we are currently at an impasse.
-Note that the new granularity level is exactly what is compatible with CSC national authorisation level.
+Note that the new granularity level is exactly what is compatible with the CSC national authorisation level.

 The lack of CRL (Certificate Revocation List) checking by VOMS library/Apache in Openstack is a concern as revoked user certificates will still be allowed to access the cloud resource.
 The integration of Keystone WSGI/SSL/VOMS and Nova OOI is far from trivial, and alongside our security concerns has prevented us from using our current production stack for the EGI integration.